- Amazing venue in the heart of Berlin!

 - Possibility to showcase your apps to an international audience

-The Kids Want Mobile is Europe´s kids digital conference!
+The Kids Want Mobile is Europe´s largest kids digital conference!

 With guests from all over the world, The Kids Want Mobile is guaranteed to be a creative, up-to-the-minute and innovative event.
 Everybody engaged in the field of digital kids products – from illustrators, authors, directors, developers, game designers to producers and app stores – is warmly invited to join us for an exciting day full of talks, networking and good food and coffee in the heart of Berlin.